ronsha001/devtube-client/README.md

 ## Description
 DevTube is a Youtube frontend replica that I have developed with React.js framework.
 This app uses Google Firebase Storage to store all the images and videos that have been uploaded by users, it is also uses Google Firebase Authentication.
-There are 2 possible ways to sign up - with google and with email.
+There are 2 possible ways to sign up:
+- Google - will ask you to choose your Google-Account you want to continue with.
+- Email - Will ask you to fill 3 inputs - Username, Email, and Password.

 DevTube allows you to signup, signin, upload new videos, view others videos, like and comment videos, and read others comments.
 Once you have uploaded a video, the video can be editted by changing its Title, Description, and Hashtags. **Note: changing the video itself or its image is  `NOT` possible!**
 DevTube also allows you to edit your own profile information.